Olderedge History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The many generations and branches of the Olderedge family can all place the origins of their surname with the ancient Anglo-Saxon culture.
 Their name reveals that an early member worked as a the Old English personal name Aldrich, meaning old ruler, and refers to "a son of Aldrich."
-CITATION[CLOSE]

 Early Origins of the Olderedge family

 The surname Olderedge was first found in the counties of Sussex, Suffolk, and Surrey, where the Olderedge family held a family seat from very early times.
 The family had the Saxon spellings of Alderich, Ealdric, or possibly Aelfric before the Conquest.

 Aldridge is a town in Staffordshire (now the West Midlands) that dates back to the Domesday Book where it was listed as Alrewic and literally means "dwelling or farm among alders" having derived from the Old English word alor + wic.

 The parish was originally in the union of Walsall, in the hundred of Offlow, comprised 7,752 acres and was anciently held by Robert, a tenant of William fitzAnsculf and was worth 15 shillings.

 In Somerset, William Ailrich was listed there, 1 Edward III (during the first year of Edward III's reign.)

 In London, the Calendarium Rotulorum Patentium in Turri Londinensi (1201-1483) lists John filius Aldrech.
 The Hundredorum Rolls of 1273 include John Aldrich in Cambridgeshire and the Yorkshire Poll Tax Rolls of 1379 include a listing for Robertus Aldrech.
 John Aldryche was Bailiff of Yarmouth in 1469.